BC Author and Watercolor Artist

 Day's End at Gwayasdums

-In the new watercolor painting above right, (16 x 20 framed) the boat is safe on the beach, the old totem
+In this new watercolor painting , (16 x 20 framed) the boat is safe on the beach, the old totem

 stands, wings aloft embracing the dusky light as night comes.
 The muted evening colours lend a mysterious